-Tonight will be mostly clear with lows in the upper 30s and lower 40s.
+RICHMOND, Va. -- Tonight will be mostly clear, although some clouds will arrive by daybreak.
+Overnight lows will be in the upper 30s and low 40s.

-A cold front will move south through the region on Sunday, bringing some extra clouds and the slight chance for a shower with it.
+A cold front will move south through the region on Sunday, bringing some extra clouds and the slight chance for a shower or a few sprinkles with it.
 There will be a big range in temperatures.
-Highs north of I-64 will be 55-60, with some low to mid 50s near the coast.
-Some areas may see temperatures drop into the 40s by mid-afternoon.
+Highs north of I-64 will mostly be in the 50s and may dip into the 40s during the afternoon.
 Across the metro, from north to south, highs will range from the upper 50s to the mid 60s.
-Southside Virginia will have highs in the 70s.
+Southside Virginia will potentially have highs in the 70s.

 Warmer air will surge across our region the rest of the week.
-Highs will get into the 60s Wednesday, the lower 70s Thursday, and the mid to upper 70s Friday and Saturday.
+Highs will get into the 60s Wednesday, the low and mid 70s Thursday, and the mid to upper 70s Friday and Saturday.
 A few spots hitting 80 is not out of the question.

 Our last 70° high was in late November.
 Our last 80° high was October 8.